 20) House of Leaves

-21) Battle Cry of Freedom
+21) Battle Cry of Freedom: The Civil War Era

 Even if you aren’t particularly interested in the American Civil War era, Battle Cry of Freedom is still worth your time simply because it’s the pinnacle of historical non-fiction.
 James McPherson’s 1988 text is remarkably sharp despite its age, and is probably the best single volume history book of all time.
-It’s unbiased, fair, scathing when necessary, incredibly well researched, and despite its sprawling and complex subject matter, a very easy read.
+It’s unbiased, fair, scathing when necessary, incredibly well researched, and despite its sprawling and complex subject matter, very digestible.
 For anyone interested in American history it’s an absolute must-read, and even if you aren’t chances are it’ll change your mind.

 22) Flowers for Algernon